 The second heaven of outer space was totally empty and therefore dark until a temporary localized astronomic light was created to begin the day/night cycle.11

-Dr. Whitcomb’s belief is much more in accord with what Scripture has to say on this subject in that there is no mention of repurposing of the initial light source from days 1–3.
+Dr. Whitcomb’s belief was much more in accord with what Scripture has to say on this subject in that there is no mention of repurposing of the initial light source from days 1–3.
 Instead, the text seems to state that God created a temporary and localized light source that was done away with when the sun was created, as it was no longer necessary.
-It is clear that Dr. Whitcomb views days 1–3 as literal 24-hour days, and that the first light served the same basic [temporary] function as the sun which replaced it.
+It is clear that Dr. Whitcomb viewed days 1–3 as literal 24-hour days, and that the first light served the same basic [temporary] function as the sun which replaced it.

 Ken Ham, who is the co-founder and CEO of Answers in Genesis, an apologist, and a staunch defender of biblical inerrancy, wrote about this subject in chapter 8 of the New Answers Book 1.
 In the “Objection 2” section of that chapter (and an associated footnote), Ken does not take a position on what the light source on days 1–3 was, but he observes that it must have been a light source which shone on a rotating earth once the light and darkness were separated to functionally serve the same purpose as the later-created sun.